Matt Grevers: 2017 World Championships

+Honors

+While at Northwestern, Grevers was a Big 10 Freshman of the Year, and a Big Ten Swimmer of the Year in 2006.
+He was inducted into the Northwestern University Athletic Hall of Fame in 2012, and became a member of the Chicagoland Sports Hall of Fame in October, 2022.

 Personal life

 Grevers was born in Lake Forest, Illinois.
-With his Siblings Carolyn and Andrew Grevers, He graduated from Lake Forest High School in 2003, and then attended Northwestern University in Evanston, Illinois, and swam for the Northwestern Wildcats swimming and diving team.
+As noted previously, he graduated from Lake Forest High School in 2003, and subsequently attended Northwestern University while swimming for the Wildcats.

 Both of Grevers's parents are from the Netherlands.
 Grevers considered representing the Netherlands and even spoke about it with Dutch swimming legend Pieter van den Hoogenband.
 Ultimately, he decided to represent the United States.

-Grevers proposed to his wife, Annie Chandler, at the Missouri Grand Prix on Saturday February 11, 2012.
-The couple were married on April 6, 2013 in San Antonio, Texas.
+Grevers proposed to his wife, Annie Chandler, at the Missouri Grand Prix on Saturday, February 11, 2012.
+The couple were married on April 6, 2013, in San Antonio, Texas.

-Annie gave birth to the couple's first child, a daughter, named Skylar Lea Grevers on November 9, 2016.
-Grevers and his family reside in Tucson, Arizona.
+Annie gave birth to the couple's first child, a daughter, Skylar Lea Grevers, on November 9, 2016.

 Grevers announcing the birth of his second child with Annie, made Swimming World Biweekly as one of two family lifestyle articles printed, the other being the engagement of Caeleb Dressel to Meghan Dressel.
-In December 2019, they had their second daughter together, named Barbara Grace.
+In December 2019, they had their second daughter together, Barbara Grace.